quangminhit1102/shopdev/docs/CustomDynamicMiddleware_APIKEY.md

 # API Key: Essential Overview

 ## API key

-An <strong>API key <strong> is a unique string that identifies and authenticates applications or users accessing an API service, functioning as a simple digital token for access control.
+An **API key** is a unique string that identifies and authenticates applications or users accessing an API service, functioning as a simple digital token for access control.

 ## Core Functions